-When working with video materials, it is efficient to use timecodes to identify the start and end of video files as well as separate frames.
+When working with video material, it is efficient to use timecodes on order to identify the start and end of video files as well as separate frames.

 Understanding the Timecode of the System Events